 Hereditary and congenital conditions are diseases or disorders that are inherited genetically.
 Certain breeds of dogs are prone to specific conditions.

 Yes.
 Coverage for prescriptions is included, provided that they have been prescribed by the treating veterinarian as treatment for an illness or accident and the illness or accident is not a pre-existing condition.
 Vitamins and heartworm/flea and tick preventives and other medication related to routine care is not covered .
-If your pet requires on-going medication for more than three months, the medication may be deemed to be chronic and subject to clinical treatment protocols.
+If your pet requires on-going medication for more than three months, the medication may be deemed to be chronic and subject to clinical treatment protocols and limited to R1000pa less any amount claimed for vaccinations.

 DogSure Pet Health Insurance does not cover routine care.
 Our policy is designed to give you protection against unexpected vet bills for the best possible price.
 Because routine care, such as wellness check-ups, deworming, are all costs that all pet owners can plan and budget for, DogSure does not offer coverage for routine care.
 Our data shows us that scheduled treatments can inflate premiums and represent poor value for money.
 Coverage for routine care can often come at the expense of coverage for hereditary conditions, or even unexpected accidents.
 At DogSure we are committed to providing the best possible care for your pet when it matters most.